merovex-archival/merovex.github.io/_posts/2015-08-23-jonaldy-ammonett.markdown

 layout: post
 title: Jonaldy Ammonett
 author: Ben Wilson
-description: "As I am editing Luctation, I wanted to chat a bit about the main character: Jonaldy Ammonett.
-He starts lowly and insecure, but we see eventually that he rises to be a real power in and of himself."
+description: 'As I am editing Luctation, I wanted to chat a bit about the main character:
+  Jonaldy Ammonett.
+He starts lowly and insecure, but we see eventually that he rises to be a real power in and of himself.'
 image: Luctation.jpg
 categories:
 - Postal Marines Series